41shot/pi-blinds/README.md

 5.)
 Open the solution and ensure it builds without errors.

 6.)
-Open appsettings.json in the API project and edit the channel mappings to match your remote control and blinds.
+Open appsettings.json in the API project and edit the channel mappings to match your remote-control and blinds.

 7.)
 Publish the web app and API projects for linux-arm64, using the self-contained option.